apache/druid/docs/ingestion/data-formats.md

 }
 ```

-Not the following behaviors:
+Note the following behaviors:
-- Druid uses Kafka's column names to resolve conflicts with dimension or metric names.
-This behavior makes the Kafka `inputFormat` compatible with existing Kafka input formats but adds columns from kafka header and key.
+- If there are conflicts between column names, Druid uses the column names from the payload and ignores the column name from the header or key.
+This behavior makes it easier to migrate to the the Kafka `inputFormat` from another `inputFormat` without losing data.
 - The Kafka input format fundamentally blends information from the header, key, and value objects from a Kafka record to create a row in Druid.
 It extracts individual records from the value.
 Then it augments each value with the corresponding key or header columns.
 - The Kafka input format by default exposes Kafka timestamp `timestampColumnName` to make it available for use as the primary timestamp column.
 Alternatively you can choose timestamp column from either the key or value payload.